History of removal of leg and underarm hair in the United States: Modern practices

-A century after these ad campaigns started, removal of leg and underarm hair by women in the U.S. is tremendously pervasive and lack of removal is taboo in some circles.
+A century after these ad campaigns started, removal of leg and underarm hair by women in the U.S. is tremendously common and lack of removal is taboo in some circles.
 (Feminists of the 1970s and 1980s explicitly rejected shaving, though.)
 An estimated 80–99% of American women today remove hair from their bodies.
 Celebrity unshaven armpit appearances started to make headlines.
 For example, this was the case with actress Julia Roberts who sported unshaven underarms at the Notting Hill movie premiere in 1999.
 Anne Robinson, a presenter of the UK TV game show The Weakest Link, received a similar reaction after she exposed her underarm hair in an episode broadcast in 2008.
 Dated studies have found that many people—men and women alike—perceive women who do not remove body hair to be less sexually attractive, sociable and intelligent than the same woman without body hair, and have speculated that it may incite disgust among some men.
 However, some women are shunning the idea that they must adhere to hair removal routines normalized as a marketing ploy to sell beauty products.